Page Contents

 If you ask us, these quiet roads are the most beautiful of all!

-Cycling the Spanish Pyrenees vs the French Pyrenees?
+Part 3: Cycling the Spanish Pyrenees vs the French Pyrenees?

 Both Pyrenees cycling routes are equally challenging and offer an unparalleled mountain riding experience in a magnificent mountain range.

-On the Spanish Pyrenean Traverse we go into France for one day to ride Col du Marie Blanque.
+On the Spanish Pyrenean Traverse we go into France for one day to ride Col du Marie-Blanque.
 Whilst on the French Trans Pyrenees route we go into Spain for a day, sampling the tapas!

 On both sides of the border, the Pyrenees are a mecca for cyclists, and you will be made to feel very welcome.
 In France, you will find a mix of international tourists.
 Interestingly, in Spain, you will find a lot of French cyclists as they enjoy the smooth tarmac, drier warmer climate and cuisine.